 Our beautiful Balsam Poplar essential oil (Populus balsamifera) is part of our artisan produced line of essential oils and is distilled from the highly aromatic buds of the Balsam Poplar tree by a small distillery in Canada.
 It has a sweet, resinous, woody aroma that is one of our favorites.
 Exquisite and Rare.
 Gathered by Hand and Distilled in Small Batches

-TIP: Our Balsam Poplar Essential Oil is super thick when cold but becomes more pourable if at room temperature; to warm it more quickly you can put it in your pocket next to your body or hold a small bottle in your hand for awhile, but please don’t attempt to heat it by any other methods.
+TIP: Our Balsam Poplar Essential Oil is super thick when cold but becomes more pourable at room temperature; to warm it more quickly you can put it in your pocket next to your body or hold a small bottle in your hand for awhile, but please don’t attempt to heat it by any other methods.

 The production of our Balsam Poplar essential oil is labor-intensive since the buds are sustainably wildcrafted in the forests of Canada and this can only be done by hand.
 In addition, distillation cannot be conducted during the coldest months in this extreme climate and, as a result, only limited quantities of this wonderful essential oil are produced.

 How to Use Balsam Poplar Essential Oil with Adults

 Balsam Poplar essential oil can be used for inhalation and topical use.
 In our opinion, one of the best ways to use this wonderful essential oil is to mix it with vegetable oil to a maximum concentration of 2% for use as an after-sports ointment or any time we’re dealing with routine “achy body” stuff.
 Or, if you’re willing to spend a little more time, you can make a traditional “Balm of Gilead” type of salve.
 We make Balsam-poplar salve to take with us when we go hiking.